Learn more about an LLC's pros, cons, and how to form one, along with its other nuances.

 Do Limited Liability Companies Need a Board of Directors?

-- Improve communication and collaboration
+- Improving communication and collaboration

-- Improve meeting productivity
+- Improving board meeting productivity

-- Ensure compliance with corporate governance regulations
+- Ensuring board compliance with corporate governing regulations

 About The Author